FlightstarResearch/Size-of-Internet-Network/README.md

   **Unstructured data is intersection point of structured data and semi-structured data.** This data type can include some the structured in applying analysis, but haven't absolute data model yet.
 For the semi-structured data, we used to tag or the other bookmark form to determine certain elements in the data, but the data don't have a certain structure.
 For example, posts in the Facebook can be classified to author, data, length of data, sentimental level, but in the general the content of them still semi-unstructured.

 + Internal data

+  Internal data is data retrieved from inside the company to make decisions for successful operations.
+This information is important to determine whether the strategies the company is currently using are successful or if shifts should be made.
+There are four different areas a company can gather internal data from: **[Sales](https://en.wikipedia.org/wiki/Sales), [finance](https://en.wikipedia.org/wiki/Finance), [marketing](https://en.wikipedia.org/wiki/Marketing), and [human resources](https://en.wikipedia.org/wiki/Human_resources)**.

+  Example:
+  + Customers response data
+  + Sales data
+  + Employee and customer survey data
+  + Video of the security camera data
+  + Transaction data
+  + Customer profile data
+  + Inventory control data
+  + HR data
 + External data
 ### _Keyword:_
 ### Methodology research